Gift Policy FAQs

 The item has acidic paper or is in fragile condition;

-The item is out-of-scope for the Heard Library which focuses primarily on scholarly materials geared towards the courses of study offered at Vanderbilt University.
+The item is out-of-scope for the Heard Libraries which focuses primarily on scholarly materials geared towards the courses of study offered at Vanderbilt University.

-Donors can feel confident that the Library will make reasonable efforts to find appropriate alternative destinations for any donated materials it does not add to its collections.
+We try not to accept items that duplicate the collections or do not conform to our collection development policies.
+If such items are included in a gift, however, donors can feel confident that the library will make reasonable efforts to find appropriate alternative destinations for any donated materials it does not add to its collections.